 Following H5N1 HPAI incursion, only three outbreaks and ten sporadic cases were detected in the Falklands23, indicating that HPAI circulation was relatively confined, especially compared with the outbreaks recorded in Europe in terns and gannets, which rapidly spread through the whole meta-populations3,4.
 However, our serological data reveals that H5Nx circulated much more broadly in the system.
 In particular, apex predators were highly and widely exposed to H5Nx, pointing towards scavenging as a key transmission route.

 The detection of many exposed, and potentially infected, apex predators on apparently healthy islands suggests that onward transmission from apex predators to other species was relatively limited and/or that many transmission chains faded out before being detected.
 This is also supported by the ten sporadic cases, which were mostly detected in apex predators (four in skuas and two in birds of prey)23, that failed to spark outbreaks.
-Hence, although it is often suggested that apex predators like skuas and gulls could be key spreaders of HPAI, our data suggest that it does not happen that often in the Falklands.
+Hence, although it is often suggested that apex predators like skuas and gulls could be key spreaders of HPAI, our data suggest that it did not happen that often in the Falklands.
 Moreover, it may happen less and less often as these species gain immunity against circulating HPAI lineages, reducing their susceptibility to, and competence for, the virus as observed in experimentally infected waterfowl35,43.
 In addition, apex predators also participate in carcass removal, which can reduce infection pressure in a system44, and is notably suspected to have mitigated HPAI spread in tern colonies in Europe3.
 It is thus not obvious whether apex predators drive or limit HPAI spread, and any statement should carefully consider existing evidence regarding their disease ecology, movement ecology and foraging ecology, which are for now seriously limited, especially compared to more emblematic species such as penguins and albatrosses.

 The detection of seropositive birds on an apparently healthy island raises several – non mutually exclusive – potential explanations.
 (1) Other cases could have been missed, which is likely to happen to a certain extent.
 The subtle increase in AIV seroprevalences observed in apparently healthy colonies of New Island for instance could be an indication of recent exposure to H5Nx and undetected low-level mortality.
 However, it is unlikely for large outbreaks to be missed, especially considering the high observation effort from inhabitants and tourists scattered across the archipelago all summer.
 (2) These birds could have been exposed somewhere else as antibodies remain detectable several months after exposure35.
 This is very unlikely for striated caracaras, which are year-round residents of the archipelago, and rarely move between islands during the breeding season45.
 It is plausible for skuas though, as they often travel across islands to forage46.
 They also migrate out the archipelago during winter37, but we did not find evidence that skuas had been exposed to H5Nx during their winter migration and that they could have brought the virus back to the island at the beginning of the 2023/2024 breeding season.
 (3) These birds could have been exposed by scavenging on floating carcasses, which are easy to miss, as most of the apex predators forage both inland and at sea, as suggested for an avian cholera outbreak in the North Atlantic in the past47.
-Hence, although at-sea pathogen transmission has historically been considered compared to transmission within the dense coastal colonies in which seabirds gather to breed19, potential for at-sea transmission of HPAI should not be neglected.
+Hence, although at-sea pathogen transmission has historically been considered limited compared to transmission within the dense coastal colonies in which seabirds gather to breed19, potential for at-sea transmission of HPAI should not be neglected.